-The theory of M-estimation is well established \cite[][]{Huber2009}; however, there are some peculiar aspects of the IRT-based scaling problem that do not feature in the more general theory.
+Although the theory of M-estimation is well established \cite[][]{Huber2009}, there are some peculiar aspects of the IRT-based scaling problem that do not feature in the more general theory and therefore warrant special attention.
 First, the population model in IRT-based scaling is known a' priori (e.g., Equation \e{dstar}).
 Knowing the population model means that we can aggressively pursue model-based outlier detection, without worrying about whether the model is correct.
-Second the population model is deterministic (e.g., unlike regression models, the linear relationship in Equation \e{dstar} does not contain a residual term).
+Second, the population model is deterministic (e.g., unlike regression models, the linear relationship in Equation \e{dstar} does not contain a residual term).
 This implies that the only source of variation in the sample-based scaling problem is the (co-)variances of the item parameters estimates, which are available, for example, via known results on maximum likelihood estimation in IRT \cite[e.g.,][]{Bock2021}.
-Intuitively, these peculiar details of the scaling problem provide an extraordinarily strong starting point from which to build up a methodology for DIF analysis.
-This intuition is elaborated in the following sections.
+Third, asymptotic results for the proposed M-estimator can be obtained via the IRT parameter estimates, and this provides an alternative route to inference than is usually considered in M-estimation theory.
+These details are elaborated in the following section.